deviceplug/btleplug/README.md

   - Please hold off on filing more issues until base implementation is landed.

+### macOS permissions note

+To use Bluetooth on macOS Big Sur (11) or later, you need to either package your binary into an application bundle with an `Info.plist` including `NSBluetoothAlwaysUsageDescription`, or (for a command-line application such as the examples included with `btleplug`) enable the Bluetooth permission for your terminal.
+You can do the latter by going to _System Preferences_ → _Security & Privacy_ → _Privacy_ → _Bluetooth_, clicking the '+' button, and selecting 'Terminal' (or iTerm or whichever terminal applicatation you use).

 ### Platform Feature Table

 - X: Completed and released